-Figure 13.
-The While to For conversion
+Figure 15: The While to For conversion

-We define natural For loops as loops where all four components of the loop contain at least one expression/statement.
-The While to For transformation looks for patterns (Figure 13(a)) which can be converted into natural For loops (Figure 13(b)).
+We define natural For loops as those loops where all four constructs of the For loop contain at least one expression/statement.
+The While to For transformation looks for patterns which can be converted into natural For loops.
+The pattern is shown in Figure 15(a).